kanishkamisra/inside-trumps-white-house/README.md

 I implemented this in David Robinson's widyr package and it can be called by using `pairwise_delta()`, similar to the other pairwise functions the package offers.

+Let's look at the closest (least distant, since delta is a distance measure) documents to the Op-Ed:

 ``` r
 deltas <- text_tokens %>%
   pairwise_delta(author, word, rel_freq)